david11133/crocolakeloader/README.md

 ### Installation
 On your terminal, run:
 ```
-pip install crocolake-loader
+pip install crocolakeloader
 ```

 ##### Download CrocoLake
-CrocoLake exists in two versions, "PHY" and "BGC", which hold physical and biogeochemical data respectively.
+CrocoLake is available in two versions, "PHY" and "BGC", which hold physical and biogeochemical data respectively.
 A full list of variable names is found in `utils/params.py`.
 In general, you'll want to use the "PHY" database if you're looking at only temperature and/or salinity; "BGC" otherwise.
 Often (but not always) temperature and salinity are present when and where BGC measurements are, but not vice versa.

 To download the most recent version of CrocoLake PHY, from the repository root run
 ```